iSightCornwall Board of Trustees

 Mel Colton-Dyer (Chair)

-Mel Colton-Dyer is the Business Connections Manager at Cornwall Chamber of Commerce.
+Mel Colton-Dyer was, until recently, the Chief Operating Officer at Cornwall Chamber of Commerce.
 Her passions are quality, achievement and people.
 She believes in responsiveness, trust and open communication.
 Mel loves to think creatively and see solutions rather than problems.
 Mel represents the wider business community on a number of boards and steering groups and is also a trustee for The Aspire Academy Trust.

 Clare Green is Financial Controller for Cornish Mutual.
 She moved to Cornwall from London in 2011, where she qualified as a Chartered Accountant and worked in the City as a Forensic Accountant.
 Clare now lives on a Farm with her husband and twins, who arrived in early 2018 and loves being able to walk the coastal path and enjoy the beautiful Cornish countryside.
 She is very much looking forward to plenty of trips to the beach with her children as they grow up, as she still can’t believe how close she lives to the sea.